alternative economies for peace

 What new or under-utilised modes of organising linked to creative and digital economies contribute most to community resilience to conflict?
 Talks and workshops will explore how social enterprises, the peer-to-peer economy, alternative financing and alternative property ownership models can both provide economic pathways and build local ownership that contributes to peace.
 Speakers will also tackle the particular opportunities and challenges of engaging corporate technology and corporate arts to build sustainable prosperity that also contributes to peace.

-These themes are particularly relevant to local contexts and will draw on Colombian examples and experiences.
-We aim to invite speakers and participants familiar with innovative work implemented around different peace agreements in places like Sri Lanka, Myanmar, Sudan, Central African Republic, Northern Ireland, Guatemala, Peru, and places where agreements have yet to be reached.
-We invite you to Build Peace 2017 to innovate peace agreements.
+These themes are particularly relevant to the Northern Irish context, and will draw on local examples and experiences.
+We aim to invite speakers and participants familiar with innovative work at the nexus of technology, creativity, economics and peace in places like Syria, Colombia, Rwanda, South Africa, Myanmar, USA, and Bosnia & Herzegovina.
+We invite you to Build Peace 2018 to re-imagine prosperity.
 How to build peace?
 Join us to chart the future.